DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

    - 🍍Software: OpenSSL FIPS Object Module, Microsoft Windows Crypto Modules, Bouncy Castle FIPS Modules
    - 🍍Cloud: Microsoft Azure Key Vault, Amazon Key Management Service (KMS), Google cloud Key Managment Service (KMS)
 - **Level of Protection:** dictates that encryption keys must be secured at the same level of control or higher as the data they protect.
 Sensitivity of the data dictates this level of protection as defined in the org security policies.
-- **Key Recovery:** Circumstances where you need to recover a key for a particular user, without that users cooperation such as termination or key loss.
-- **Key Escrow:** Copies of keys are held by a trusted 3rd party in a secure environment.
-Comes up in conversations around disasater recovery, business continuity, law enforcement access, regulatory compliance etc
 - 3.6.1 Cryptographic lifecycle (e.g., keys, algorithm selection)
     - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double about every 2 years), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
     - Specify the cryptographic algorithms (such as AES, 3DES, and RSA) acceptable for use in an organization